vmandic/FCCBot/readme.md

-# FCCBot (famous croatian confession bot)
+# FCCBot (a famous croatian perosn confession bot)

-This bot will help you confess your trubles to your favourite and famous Croatian person.
-For starters, the bot will impersonate one of Croatia's favourite soccer league persons, Mr. Mamić.
-You can have a nice chat with Zdravko over this bot.
-Good luck. :)
+This bot will help you confess your trubles to a (in)famous croatian person.
+You can have a nice chat with Mr. Zdravko (the bot's name).
+Zdravko can test your honesty and tell you how you feel by sending him a nice selfie of yourself.
+Good luck and chat fair! :)

 ---